-- Providing accounting and bookkeeping services to an audit client might create a self-review threat. - In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing an audit client with accounting and bookkeeping services.
-This subsection includes requirements that prohibit firms and network firms from providing certain accounting and bookkeeping services to audit clients in some circumstances because the threats created cannot be addressed by applying safeguards.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing accounting and bookkeeping services to an audit client.

-- 601.3 A1 Accounting and bookkeeping services comprise a broad range of services including: - Preparing accounting records and financial statements. - Recording transactions. - Payroll services. - Management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
+- Management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
 These responsibilities include: - Determining accounting policies and the accounting treatment in accordance with those policies. - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction.
-Examples include: - o Purchase orders. - o Payroll time records. - o Customer orders. - Originating or changing journal entries. - Determining or approving the account classifications of transactions. - The audit process necessitates dialogue between the firm and the management of the audit client, which might involve: - Applying accounting standards or policies and financial statement disclosure requirements. - Assessing the appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities. - Proposing adjusting journal entries.
+Examples include: - Purchase orders. - Payroll time records. - Customer orders. - Originating or changing journal entries. - Determining or approving the account classifications of transactions.